trofi/trofi.github.io.gen/posts/301-another-gcc-profiling-bug.md

 1. set `--enable-checking=yes` for `gcc_debug`
 2. change `python3` `nixpkgs` package to use `gcc_debug`

-Out of laziness I patched `--enable-checkoing=yes` into local checkout and changed `python3` dependency in development shell invocation.
+Out of laziness I patched `--enable-checking=yes` into local checkout and changed `python3` dependency in development shell invocation.
 Both tweaks are below: